 1. Scope

-This document describes a conceptual model for representing information about points of interest (POI).
+The OGC Points of Interest Conceptual Model Standard (this document) describes a conceptual model for representing information about points of interest (POI).

 In the broadest terms, a “point of interest” is a location about which information of general interest is available.
 A POI can be as simple as a set of coordinates and an identifier, or more complex such as a three-dimensional model of a building with names in various languages, information about open and closed hours, and a civic address.